KechrisLab/HeritSeq/cran-comments.md

 There was 1 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
-Maintainer: ‘Jane Doe <Jane.Doe@ucdenver.edu>’
+  Maintainer: ‘W. Jenny Shi <wjennyshi@gmail.com>’
   New submission

-This is Jane Doe's first submission to CRAN.
+  This is W. Jenny Shi's first submission to CRAN.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.